 - No overdraft fees

 - If your SoFi debit card purchase or ATM withdrawal is in a foreign currency, SoFi covers the 0.90% foreign convenience fee charged by Mastercard

 - No foreign transaction fees (SoFi covers the 1% foreign exchange fee charged by Visa)

 However, there are also caveats to consider when evaluating SoFi Money.
 First, FDIC coverage does not apply right away — your funds are only protected once they arrive at the partner bank they are swept into, which could take up to two business days.
 Additionally, there are some fairly restrictive withdrawal limits, which we detail below.

 Is SoFi Money a checking account or savings account?

 SoFi Money is neither a checking account nor a savings account — it’s a hybrid account type that has become an increasingly popular offering from fintech companies.
 Since most fintechs are not banks, they cannot secure FDIC insurance on their own.
 That’s why they use partner banks to hold your deposits.

 The idea of cash management accounts is that they are a hybrid of checking accounts and savings accounts.
-While traditional savings accounts are limited to six transfers per month, due to the Federal Reserve’s Regulation D, cash management accounts like SoFi Money aren’t subject to such limits and allow for more (or unlimited) withdrawals and transfers.
+While traditional savings accounts typically restrict withdrawals to six per month, cash management accounts like SoFi Money often offer unlimited withdrawals or transfers.

 SoFi Money does offer a feature that lets you segregate funds for long-term savings, called Vaults.
 You can establish multiple Vaults to earmark money for different goals, but they are not separate accounts, only partitions within your account.
 You can’t withdraw money directly from a Vault — funds must first be transferred to your SoFi Money account before they can be accessed.